Recycled Crushed Aggregate

 Yes, both asphalt and concrete are 100% recyclable.
 These products can be crushed, cleaned and screened, and reused as valuable construction material.

 Every year, tens of millions of tonnes of asphalt and concrete are removed from construction sites across Ontario as roads are repaired, bridges are maintained, and other critical infrastructure is replaced.
+If not recycled and reused, these valuable materials will end up in landfills.

 RCM (recycled concrete material) and RAP (recycled asphalt pavement) are processed and reused as aggregate – for example in road bases, shoulders and backfill.
 RAP can also be reused in making new hot mix asphalt.

 A total of about 184 million tonnes of aggregate are used annually in the province.
-New aggregate (from quarries and pits) meets most of this demand.
+New or primary aggregate (from quarries and pits) meets most of this demand.
 Only about 13 million tonnes or 7% come from recycled sources.

 Ontario’s Ministry of Transportation uses about 20% recycled materials in its 400-series highway construction.
 According to a report by the province’s Environmental Commissioner, Ontario could avoid extracting up to 33 million tonnes of new aggregate a year if a similar recycling rate could be achieved at the municipal level.